miurahr/py7zr/docs/api.rst

 .. py:method:: SevenZipFile.extract(path=None, targets=None)

    Extract specified pathspec archived files to current working directory.
-   'path' specifies a differenct directory to extract to.
+   'path' specifies a different directory to extract to.

-   'targets' is a list of archived files to be extracted. py7zr looks for files and directories as same as specified in 'targets'.
+   'targets' is a COLLECTION of archived file names to be extracted. py7zr looks for files and directories as same as specified in element of 'targets'.

+   When the method get a ``str`` object or another object other than collection such as LIST or SET, it will raise :exc:`TypeError`.

-   Once extract() called, the SevenZipFIle object become exhausted and EOF state.
+   Once extract() called, the ``SevenZipFile`` object become exhausted, and an EOF state.
-   If you want to call read(), readall(), extract(), extractall() again, you should call reset() before it.
+   If you want to call :meth:`read`, :meth:`readall`, :meth:`extract`, :meth:`extractall`
+   again, you should call :meth:`reset` before it.

    **CAUTION** when specifying files and not specifying parent directory, py7zr will fails with no such directory.
 When you want to extract file